Getting started with Jira Data Center on AWS

 By default, Amazon CloudWatch will also collect and store logs from each node into a single, central source.
 This centralized logging allows you to search and analyze your deployment's log data more easily and effectively.
 See Analyzing Log Data with CloudWatch Logs Insights and Search Log Data Using Filter Patterns for more information.

 Amazon CloudWatch provides basic logging and monitoring, but also costs extra.
-To help reduce the cost of your deployment, you can disable logging or turn off Amazon CloudWatch integration altogether.
+To help reduce the cost of your deployment, you can disable logging or turn off Amazon CloudWatch integration during deployment.

 To download your log data (for example, to archive it or analyze it outside of AWS), you’ll have to export it first to S3.
 From there, you can download it.
 See Exporting Log Data to Amazon S3 for details.